eokic/eokic.com/README.md

 ## Development

-⚠️ Note: a configured, up & running instance of Strapi is a prerequisite
+⚠️ Note: a configured, up & running Strapi instance is a prerequisite.

 1. `nvm i`
 1. `bun install`